Radiative forcing: Definition and fundamentals

-The radiation balance is altered by such factors as the intensity of solar energy, reflectivity of clouds or gases, absorption by various greenhouse gases or surfaces and heat emission by various materials.
-Any such alteration is a radiative forcing, which along with its feedbacks, ultimately changes the balance.
-This happens continuously as sunlight hits the surface, clouds and aerosols form, the concentrations of atmospheric gases vary and seasons alter the groundcover.
+The radiation balance of the Earth (i.e. the balance between absorbed and radiated energy) determines the average global temperature.
+This balance is also called Earth's energy balance.
+Changes to this balance occur due to factors such as the intensity of solar energy, reflectivity of clouds or gases, absorption by various greenhouse gases or surfaces and heat emission by various materials.
+Any such alteration is a radiative forcing, which along with its climate feedbacks, ultimately changes the balance.
+This happens continuously as sunlight hits the surface of Earth, clouds and aerosols form, the concentrations of atmospheric gases vary and seasons alter the groundcover.